-

 Shop NowShop

-That’s right, just because you currently use a machine manufactured by ResMed, Philips, Fisher & Paykel or Loewenstein, it doesn’t mean that you have to buy an identical replacement Sleep Apnoea mask.
-All masks use a standardised connector to the breathing tube and are interchangeable between machines.
+That’s right, just because you currently use a machine manufactured by BMC, Philips, Fisher & Paykel or Loewenstein, it doesn’t mean that you have to buy an identical replacement Sleep Apnoea mask.
+All masks use a standardised connector to the breathing tube so that you can use any mask with any CPAP machine.

-You may find that trying a new mask can be more comfortable, creates a better seal, or leaves fewer pressure marks than your original mask.
+Trying a different mask might feel better, fit better, or cause fewer marks than your current mask.
 Please note it can take a few weeks to adjust to a new mask; please persevere to get the full benefits from therapy.

 CPAP mask types

-There are a range of different types of masks to suit different needs; we offer:
+We offer a range of different types of masks to suit different needs.
+These include :

 Nasal pillows masks: This type of mask uses two nasal pillows that fit into each nostril to deliver air pressure to your nose.
 These are lighter than full-face masks.
 However, they are only suitable for nasal breathers.